 Learn more about the UK

 SCOTLAND: Check out 25 things to do in Edinburgh (+ more useful information and tips for your trip).
-Here’s a list of the most beautiful places on the Isle of Skye.
+Here’s a list of the things to do on the Isle of Skye.

 Planning a trip to Scotland?
-We’ve put together a complete guide to visiting Scotland on your own.
+We’ve put together a complete guide how to plan perfect trip to Scotland.
 A sample itinerary for a roadtrip in Scotland will help you plan your trip.

-LONDON: Read more about what to see in London.
+LONDON: Read more about things to do in London.
 To help you plan your trip, we’ve created a 3-day London itinerary.
-In a separate article, we share tips on what to do in London with kids.
+In this article, we share tips on things to do in London with kids.

 Scotland is home to many iconic landmarks such as historic Edinburgh Castle, the mysterious Loch Ness, the green Isle of Skye, picturesque Glencoe, stunning Ben Nevis and the innovative Falkirk Wheel.
 In this article you will find detailed information about these places, including a map, additional tips and practical information for a perfect holiday in Scotland.